 - Add a handful of dirt or homemade compost.
 Earthworms have gizzards similar to chickens.
 They do not have teeth.
 The dirt or compost will give them tiny bits of grit and sand that they can eat and use in their gizzards to grind up the food scraps that you will feed them.

 - Add your worms.
 I recommend starting a homemade bin of this size with 1 pound of composting red worms.
-If you are ready to get started, here is a link to a worm seller that I trust.
+If you are ready to get started, Buy Composting Worms Now.
 The worms will multiply (remember one of their 3 jobs is to make babies).
 So, the amount of red worms you start with really depends on how productive you want your homemade worm bin to be right away and how much you are willing to spend.

 - Put the lid on the bin and leave it alone for 2 days in a lighted room or closet.
 Earthworms like to explore their new home.
 In the first two days they will crawl all over the inside of your worm bin.
 Worms don’t like light so leaving a light on in the room or closet encourages them to stay in the bin.
 After 2 days, if you are taking good care of them, they won’t ever leave the bin.